 In Sega Ages Sonic the Hedgehog: The Spin Dash is present in Sega Ages Sonic the Hedgehog where it can be toggled off and on alongside the Drop Dash (which requires a game reset), and is on by default.
 Its coding is the same as in 3D Sonic the Hedgehog, so Sonic can still be damaged by collision while charging the move.
 In both Challenge modes, the Spin Dash is always enabled.

 In Sonic CD

-Sonic the Hedgehog CD was released after Sonic 2, and so technically marks the move's second appearance (as the Super Spin Dash), but here it functions differently to the version in the latter game and subsequent 2D titles.
+Sonic the Hedgehog CD was released after Sonic 2, and so technically marks the move's second appearance, but here it functions differently to the version in the latter game and subsequent 2D titles.
 Revving up does not confer invulnerability to attack, and must be completed by holding Jump for a sufficient time, otherwise Sonic will just stand up instead of dashing off--which, in any case, he always does at the same speed, because the launch speed is not scalable.

 In 3D games